 Part of me always wanted to become a writer.

 Which I eventually gave in to writing, as I thought, that it might work for me.
 Sadly, it didn't...never did.
 Though, if you ask me if it was a waste of time, I'll will straight away give you an N-O for an answer.
+I was once a writer for my school paper and I somehow managed to sneak my name into the lifestyle pages of my hometown's local daily.

 The first time I saw my name on the by-line that one particular sunday was probably like how Loius Sullivan felt when the Wainright building was considered as one the first skyscrappers in the world.
 I read my article over and over and over and over again that night.
 It felt great!